Apprenticeship Opportunities

 • What will I learn?

-• How to plan for and provide an ever-changing environment that allows children to choose what and how they play.
+• How to plan and provide engaging, ever-changing play environments that allow children to choose how and what they play

-• How to observe and monitor this play for children’s development, engagement and safety, both physical and emotional.
+• How to observe and support children’s development, engagement, and wellbeing, ensuring both their physical and emotional safety

 • Who is it for?